DhareshP/dso-pipeline-terraform/README.md

 Automated Deployment: The entire process, from code commit to application deployment on AWS EC2, is fully automated, eliminating the need for manual intervention via the AWS console.

-Features
+3. Features
-Automated CI/CD: Seamless build, test, and deployment of Spring Boot applications on push to main.
+Automated CI/CD: Seamless build, security scan, and deployment of Spring Boot applications on push to main.

 Infrastructure as Code (IaC): Terraform manages all AWS infrastructure, ensuring consistency and repeatability.